-We purchased two of the Honeywell RLV310A Digital Line Voltage Thermostat for the electric baseboard heaters used around our home.
+We purchased two of these Honeywell line voltage digital thermostat RLV310A units for the electric baseboard heaters around our home.

-At a cost of approximately $30 from Lowe’s home improvement center, the price seemed reasonable, and this thermostat has proven to be highly reliable and trouble-free.
-Excellent electric heating control product.
+At a cost of about $30 from Lowe’s home improvement center, the price seemed okay.
+Indeed, the RLV310A has proven highly reliable and trouble-free.
+It’s an excellent electric heating thermostat (t-stat).

-The RLV310A is lots quieter (no clicking sounds as it turns the heaters on and off), as it utilizes an all-electronic switching mechanism (a triac) to switch on and off the 220 volt supply to our 2500 watt resistance baseboard heaters.
-Plus, its computerized control mechanism and precision temperature sensor produce a very tight temperature swing.
-If the headers are large enough and the room is adequately insulated, the heated room will hold within a few tenths of a degree of the set temperature; very low temperature differential.
+The RLV310A is lots quieter.
+That is, it makes no clicking sounds as it turns the heaters on and off.
+How so?
+Well, it uses an all-electronic switch (a triac) to switch on and off our 220v heaters.
+Plus, its computerized control system and precise temperature (temp) sensor make a tight temp swing.
+Now assume that we have right sized heaters in well insulated rooms.
+Then, these temp swings will stay within a few tenths of a degree of the set temp with this t-stat.

-Below sums up our experiences with this modern day manual yet digital thermostat.
+Below sums up our work with this modern day manual yet digital t-stat.

 Benefits, Features, Advantages, and Pros of the Honeywell Line Voltage Digital Thermostat RLV310A

 Easy to Install